kvnandula04/jekyll-now/_posts/2020-05-10-how-to-make-time-for-what-matters.md

  It's essentially a list that doesn't have any commitments.
  It has some rules:
  - Plaintext/ unprecious
- - No ranking or prioritising.<br />
+ - No ranking or prioritising.

  Similar to goals, a to-do list is like a guide to remind you what you need to.
 The actual task isn't done until you translate the to-do list to an action. <br />